REVISIONIST MAGAZINE

 The Workshop

 Ten years ago, I set out to write my first novel.
 Tens of thousands of words and hours later, there is so much I know now that I wish I had known then.
-From how to get into that mystical flow state to how not to sabotage yourself at the very start, this workshop is designed to deliver both inspiration and time-saving tips to writers at the start of their novel writing journey.
+From how to get into that mystical flow state to how not to sabotage yourself at the very start, this workshop is designed to deliver both inspiration and time-saving tips to writers on their novel writing journey.

-In this introductory course, we’ll explore the lesser known yet life-changing writing rules and techniques novelists have been using for centuries to tell their stories.
-With their wisdom at your disposal, you will learn how to create your own process to complete either a first or future project.
-We’ll also have plenty of time to write and brainstorm, both with the goal of sharing your words to garner you supportive feedback and encouragement.
+In this course, we’ll explore the lesser known yet life-changing writing rules and techniques novelists have been using for centuries to tell their stories.
+With their wisdom at your disposal, you will learn how to create your own process to complete your project, then get it published.

 Course Outline